-Very little is known of the city's history before the last decades of the 3rd century BC when Ravenna entered the Roman sphere of influence as civitas foederata.
+Very little is known of the city's history before the last decades of the III century bC, when Ravenna entered the Roman sphere of influence as civitas foederata.

 For the Romans Ravenna was a place of great strategic importance.
 It was isolated from the mainland on most sides by marshes which provided a considerable line of natural defence but at the same time it offered direct access to the sea from which it could receive supplies and reinforcements.

 The city was chosen by Caesar as his general headquarters during the negotiations with the senate which lead to work being carried out on the port area for military purposes in 49 bC.
 The Port of Classe originated and underwent extensive improvement under Octavius Augustus who berthed a praetorian garrison fleet of 250 vessels to provide better defence of the Adriatic Sea and the waters of the near eastern Mediterranean.
-Emperor Octavius Augustus wanted the great military port to be joined to the southern branch of the River Po by a wide canal.
-This canal, known as the 'Fossa Augusta', perhaps split into two branches before reaching Ravenna.
-One branch would have followed the line of the city walls thus reinforcing the defences of the city while the other ran right through the residential area and facilitated trade.
+Emperor Octavius Augustus wanted the great military port to be joined to the southern branch of the River Po by a wide canal, the Fossa Augusta, that split into two branches before reaching Ravenna: one branch followed the city walls, thus reinforcing the defences of the city while the other flowed within the residential area and facilitated trade.

 The city walls, raised higher and restored by Claudius in 43 aD at his first year as emperor, featured several gates to the city.
 One of them, the Porta Aurea, commemorates emperor Tiberius Claudius with an inscription on its front.
 The gate had two openings and was flanked by two cylindrical towers as seen in the medieval seal of the city and the drawings of some Renaissance architects including Palladio and Sangallo.
 The gate itself was demolished by the Venetians in 1582 in order to provide building materials.

 Edited by the editorial team